RashaMou/igor/README.md

 ### 1.1 Purpose

-Igor is a bot that allows users to send and recieve messages via various platforms, including Slack, Console, and Twilio.
+Igor is an event-driven multi-channel bot framework that allows users to send and recieve messages to and from various platforms (e.g. Discord, the console, WhatsApp, Twilio).
 The purpose of this document is to provide a technical overview of Igor's architecture, components, and functionality.

 ### 1.2 Scope